pstsengb/docker_tutorial/README.md

     $ docker image ls -a                        # your all image list
     $ docker images                             # your all image list
     $ docker image rm 'image name or ID'        # remove image,'image name or ID' please type NAMES or IMAGE ID's front four number ,which can be found in your image list
+    $ docker image tag 'image ID' 'new name'    # rename your image
     $ docker run -it ubuntu:20.04 bash		# use ubuntu:20.04 image to create a container

   container instruction: